writethedocs/www/docs/include/conf/schedule-2022.rst

 {% if flaghasfood %}

-*Breakfast and lunch will be provided, as well as snacks and drinks all day.*
+*Snacks and drinks will be provided, but meals will be found in the local neighbhorhood.*

 {% endif %}